perriera/for_interfaces/vm/digitalocean/README.md

 	Everything that displays in green copy to the clipboard

-#### Login in remotely using a shell (Terminal box or CMD.exe)
+#### Login in remotely using a shell

-- Select the DigitalOcean display for the Droplet again
+- On your local computer open a shell (Terminal box or CMD.exe)
-- Next to the `ipv4:` tag is a number
+- Inside that shell paste the contents of the clipboard
-- Copy that number to the clipboard
+- Hit `Enter` and select `yes` for the fingerprint
-- In the shell do this:
+- Provided the SSH public key was added correctly this would display:

 		ssh dev@<paste clipboard contents>